bartuakyurek/AAFormer/README.md

 @TODO: Discuss the paper in relation to the results in the paper and your results.

 The major difficulty we have faced is the speed of the algorithms used by the paper.
-Original paper trains AAFormer for 200 epochs whereas we could train the model for a bit more than 1200 iterations, where every epoch takes about 3000 iterations.
+Original paper trains AAFormer for 200 epochs whereas we could train the model for about 3000 iterations, which is almost 1 epoch.
 We believe our implementation can converge to similar results to the paper if it can be trained for longer.
 However, one epoch of our current implementation takes about 17 hours.
 One of the major drawbacks is the usage of foreground pixels explicitly, where every image has different number of foreground pixels and by definition, we cannot stack them in a single tensor.
 Therefore, we believe further details of foreground pixel computation should be provided by the supplementary material such that we can implement the algorithm efficiently.
 A similar problem also exists with OT algorithm used by the paper, which we assume should be computed for every sample separately as also discussed in our source code comments.
 Even though we have completed the implementation of every section given in the paper, the lack of parallelism in some algorithms becomes a major drawback to reproduce the results of the paper.

 To compensate the computational efficiency problem, we provide results of our overfitting experiments computed by a single 1-shot sample of $PASCAL-5^i$ dataset.
 After training for 150 epochs, the model seems like to converge a solution that resembles the segmentation mask we would like to obtain.
+From the results listed in Table 1, and comparing with the Table 1 of original paper, we can observe that our overfitting results are getting closer to state-of-the-art models, which can indicate a potential learning capability of the reproduced AAFormer model.

 The few-shot segmentation problem is an interesting and challenging problem, and AAFormer model claims to improve state-of-the-art models with its Adaptive Agent scheme.
 However, the reproduction of AAFormer model is also challenging with additional computational complexities.
 In conclusion, we have built a naive implementation of AAFormer based on the information provided by the original paper and since our implementation takes about 17 hours per epoch, we provide our best results from an overfitting case, together with numerical evaluations of mIoU and FB-IoU metrics.